Earl Strom: Memorable games

+In 1987, Strom refereed Julius Erving's last game in the NBA (with the 76ers).
+In 1971, he had refereed Erving's first game, playing for the Squires in the ABA.

 Strom ejected Chicago Bulls mascot, Benny the Bull, in the third game of the 1974 NBA Playoffs series between the Bulls and Milwaukee Bucks.
 Strom had ejected head coach Dick Motta after receiving a second technical foul for storming onto the court to argue with referee Don Murphy.
 As Motta left the court, Benny charged onto the court after Murphy and made obscene gestures to both officials, prompting the ejection.
 It is believed to be the first time a mascot was thrown out of an NBA game in history.

 During a game in 1982, Frank Layden, then head coach of the Utah Jazz, had seen enough of his team's poor performance and wanted an early exit.
 Layden verbally abused Strom so he could get ejected from the game.
-Strom knew what he was trying to do, and when Layden asked why he didn't eject him, Strom replied, "I know what you're trying to do, Frank, but if I've got to stay out here and watch this [BLEEP], so do you".
+Strom knew what he was trying to do, and when Layden asked why he didn't eject him, Strom replied, "I know what you're trying to do, Frank, but if I've got to stay out here and watch this shit, so do you."
 After Game 4 of the 1987 NBA Finals between the Los Angeles Lakers and Boston Celtics, Red Auerbach confronted Strom in the hallway near the locker rooms and told Strom, "That was the worst officiated game I ever saw!", referring to the fact that the Lakers shot 14 free throws in the fourth quarter to the Celtics' 1.
 Strom stared back at Auerbach and said, "Arnold, you're showing all the class I knew you always had."

 The Atlanta Hawks and Chicago Bulls played a game in the late-1980s that Strom officiated.
 Chicago's Michael Jordan attempted a slam dunk on a fast break and was undercut by an Atlanta player.
 Strom called a flagrant foul and a player on the Atlanta bench yelled at Strom, "Ah, you're just protecting the superstars" to which Strom replied, "Damn right I am, you eliminate these guys from the game and we're all out of work."
 Strom officiated Kareem Abdul-Jabbar's final game during the 1989 NBA Finals.
 Strom congratulated Jabbar and gave him the game ball in the locker room.